Mayonnaisu/simple-comic-translator/README.md

 ## For Linux
 source venv/bin/activate

-# Run with only required arg
+# Run with only required argument
 python main.py --input "YOUR/COMIC/FOLDER/PATH"

 # For more info